 - Check rates and book your stay Mercure Paris Montmartre Sacre Coeur

-- Hotel Eiffel Capitol is a 3 star hotel, located only 10 minute away from the Eiffel tower.
+- Hotel Eiffel Capitol is a 3-star hotel, located only 10 minutes away from the Eiffel tower.

-- There are a variety of restaurants, cafes and bars near the hotel property as well.
-Stay at this hotel for its convenient location and good value for money.
+- Stay at this hotel for its convenient location and good value for money.

-- Check rates and book your stay Hotel Eiffel Capitol
+- Check rates and book your stay at Hotel Eiffel Capitol

 - Hotel iBis Issy Les Moulineaux Val Seine – This is where we stayed.
 The hotel is located in the 15th arrondissement.

 - Metro stations are located close by (Issy de Marie).

 - The hotel was located in a residential area, not as vintage as some of the other areas or hotels mentioned above.
 The rooms were spacious and clean.
 The staff was friendly too.
 There are a restaurant and bar on-site but had limited hours of operation

 - As we were out and about exploring all day long the hotel neighborhood didn’t bother us.
 The room rates were of good value.

 - Check room rates and book your stay Hotel iBis Issy Les Moulineaux Val Seine